Crunch-io/webdocs/_includes/custom/crunchbox.md

-Use CrunchBoxed to embed Crunch data in any website in an interactive widget.
+Use CrunchBoxes to embed Crunch data in any website in an interactive widget.

 Create a CrunchBox by opening [Dataset Properties](crunch_dataset-properties.html) and then clicking **CrunchBox**.